cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 ```

 Cytoscape.js provides [several other node properties](http://js.cytoscape.org/#style) that can be styled if you don't like these options.
-I'm using a special Cytoscape.js option, [`mapData()`](http://js.cytoscape.org/#style/mappers) for the values of `width`, `height`, and `background-opacity` which will change the style of individual nodes depending on their properties.
+I'm using a special Cytoscape.js option, [`mapData()`](http://js.cytoscape.org/#style/mappers) for the values of `width`, `height`, and `background-color` which will change the style of individual nodes depending on their properties.
-These defaults give the nodes a light blue color (fitting, since we're dealing with Twitter) and provide minimums for size (50px) and opacity (0.1) so that nodes won't be invisible for low-tweet or low-follower users.
+These defaults give the nodes a light blue color (fitting, since we're dealing with Twitter) and provide minimums for `width` and `height` (50px) so that nodes won't be invisible for low-tweet users.

 Now that we've styled nodes, let's style edges too.
 They're much less complicated, since we don't want edges to do anything.
-This is accomplished by setting the [`events`] property to `no`.
+This is accomplished by adding another selector and setting the [`events`] property to `no`
-Add another selector to the style object to accomplish this:

 ```javascript
 document.addEventListener('DOMContentLoaded', function() {